 Docent (Associate Professor) 1984 at Lund University in experimental neurological research.
 Docent 1992 at Karolinska Institutet in Clinical Neurophysiology.

-2013- Chairman of the board Swedish Research Council for health, working life and welfare (Forte)
+- 2013- Chairman of the board for Swedish Research Council for health, working life and welfare (Forte)

-2001-2004 Deputy Head of Department for Clinical Neuroscience
+- 2001-2004 Deputy Head of the Department of Clinical Neuroscience and Head of the Department of Clinical Neuroscience 2004-2010

 - Medical Degree at Lund University 1984